Aliases for CAPN11 Gene

 GeneCards Summary for CAPN11 Gene

 CAPN11 (Calpain 11) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and Apoptosis Pathway.
-GO annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
-An important paralog of this gene is CAPN9.
+Diseases associated with CAPN11 include Coffin-Siris Syndrome 1.
+Among its related pathways are Degradation of the extracellular matrix and Apoptosis Pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
+An important paralog of this gene is CAPN1.

 Calpains are a group of calcium-sensitive cysteine proteases that are ubiquitously expressed in mammals.
 Structurally, calpains contain two subunits; an 80 kDa catalytic subunit and a 28 kDa regulatory subunit that functions as a chaperone to stabilize the 80 kDa structure.